ARM-software/arm-trusted-firmware/docs/porting-guide.md

 CPUs which share some state on which power management operations can be performed as specified by [PSCI].
 Each CPU in the system is assigned a cpu index which is a unique number between `0` and `PLATFORM_CORE_COUNT - 1`.
-The _power domains_ are arranged in a hierarchial tree structure and each _power domain_ can be identified in a system by the cpu index of any CPU that is part of that domain and a _power domain level_.
+The _power domains_ are arranged in a hierarchical tree structure and each _power domain_ can be identified in a system by the cpu index of any CPU that is part of that domain and a _power domain level_.
 A processing element (for example, a CPU) is at level 0.
 If the _power domain_ node above a CPU is